-UIC Staff are available to assist in experimental design, probe and labeling selection, sample handling, tissue clearing, as well as data analysis, visualization, and interpretation.
+UIC Staff is available to assist in experimental design, probe and labeling selection, sample handling, tissue clearing, as well as data analysis, visualization, and interpretation.

 OPTICAL SYSTEMS INCLUDE: